fietec/mccoords/README.md

 `coords` is a simple Minecraft datapack for sharing your current coordinates with everyone on a server without having to look them up and type them out.
 ### Enabling the datapack
-This datapack is written for Minecraft version 1.21.

 Make sure to enable the datapack via:
 ```